Dorothy645/Assignment-Day-4-Week-1/README.md

 Timely delivery is essential in software project management because it ensures customer satisfaction, cost efficiency, competitive advantage, and overall project success.
 Missing deadlines can lead to increased costs, resource wastage, and reputational damage, affecting both the development team and stakeholders.

 Why Timely Delivery is Important
-Client and Stakeholder Satisfaction – Delivering on time builds trust and ensures that clients receive the product when expected.
+Client and Stakeholder Satisfaction – Delivering on time builds trust and ensures clients receive the product when expected.
 Cost Efficiency – Delays often increase development costs due to extended resource allocation.
 Competitive Advantage – Releasing software on schedule allows businesses to stay ahead in the market.
 Avoiding Scope Creep – Timely delivery helps maintain focus on the original project scope and prevents unnecessary expansions.